aws-controllers-k8s/sagemaker-controller/samples/notebookinstance_lifecycle_config/README.md

 This command creates a Notebook Instance Lifecycle configuration.
 Note: The onCreate and onStart fields must be in base64.

-In the example crd the value of the onCreate field decodes to: `echo "Entering onCreate"` and the value of the onStart field decodes to: `echo "Entering onStart"`
 ```
 $ kubectl apply -f my-notebookinstance_lifecycle_config.yaml
 notebookinstancelifecycleconfig.sagemaker.services.k8s.aws/my-lifecycle-config created